Hassanskary/UniStayFinal/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: 🐛 الإبلاغ عن خطأ
+name: 🐛 Bug Report
-about: إنشاء تقرير لمساعدتنا في تحسين المشروع
+about: Create a report to help us improve the project
 title: '[BUG] '
 labels: 'bug'
 assignees: ''

 ---

-## 🐛 وصف الخطأ
+## 🐛 Bug Description

-وصف واضح ومختصر للخطأ.
+A clear and concise description of the bug.

-## 🔄 خطوات إعادة إنتاج المشكلة
+## 🔄 Steps to Reproduce

-1. اذهب إلى '...'
+1. Go to '...'
-2. انقر على '....'
+2. Click on '....'
-3. اتمرر لأسفل إلى '....'
+3. Scroll down to '....'
-4. شاهد الخطأ
+4. See error

-## ✅ السلوك المتوقع
+## ✅ Expected Behavior

-وصف واضح لما كنت تتوقعه أن يحدث.
+A clear description of what you expected to happen.

-## 📸 لقطات شاشة
+## 📸 Screenshots

-إذا كان ذلك مناسباً، أضف لقطات شاشة لمساعدتنا في شرح المشكلة.
+If applicable, add screenshots to help explain the problem.

-## 💻 معلومات النظام
+## 💻 System Information

- - OS: [مثال: Windows 10]
+ - OS: [e.g. Windows 10]
- - Browser: [مثال: Chrome, Safari]
+ - Browser: [e.g. Chrome, Safari]
- - Version: [مثال: 22]
+ - Version: [e.g. 22]

-## 📱 معلومات إضافية
+## 📱 Additional Information

-أي معلومات أخرى حول المشكلة هنا.
+Any other context about the problem here.